ncoghlan/misc/notes/python3/questions_and_answers.rst

   use Python 2 or Python 3?"

 At the start of the migration, the answer to all of those questions was *obviously* "Python 2".
-Right now (August 2015), I believe the answer is "Python 3.4, unless you have a compelling reason to choose Python 2 instead".
+By August 2015, I considered the answer to be "Python 3.4, unless you have a compelling reason to choose Python 2 instead".
-Possible compelling reasons include "I am using existing course material that was written for Python 2", "I am teaching the course to maintainers of an existing Python 2 code base", "We have a large in-house collection of existing Python 2 only support libraries we want to reuse" and "I only use the version of Python provided by my Linux distro vendor and they currently only support Python 2" (although that last is also changing on the *vendor* side - Red Hat now supports Python 3.3 & 3.4 through both Red Hat Software Collections and as part of OpenShift Enterprise, and Canonical have supported Python 3.2 since 12.04 LTS.
-SUSE don't support Python 3 yet, but I'm told that support is expected to arrive as part of SLES 12).
+Possible compelling reasons included "I am using existing course material that was written for Python 2", "I am teaching the course to maintainers of an existing Python 2 code base", "We have a large in-house collection of existing Python 2 only support libraries we want to reuse" and "I only use the version of Python provided by my Linux distro vendor and they currently only support Python 2" (in regards to that last point, we realised early that the correct place to tackle it was on the *vendor* side, and by late 2014, all of Canonical, Red Hat, and SUSE had commercial Python 3 offerings available).

 Note the question that *isn't* on the list: "I have a large Python 2 application which is working well for me.
 Should I migrate it to Python 3?".

-While OpenStack and some key Linux distributions have answered "Yes", it makes sense for the answer to *that* question to remain "No" for the time being while companies like Canonical, Red Hat, Facebook, Google, Dropbox, and others work to migrate their own systems, and publish the related migration tools (such as the ``pylint --py3k`` option, or the working going into the ``mypy`` and ``typeshed`` projects to allow Python 3 type analysis to be applied to Python 2 programs prior to attempting to migrate them).
+While OpenStack and some key Linux distributions have answered "Yes", for most organisations the answer to *that* question remained "No" for several years while companies like Canonical, Red Hat, Facebook, Google, Dropbox, and others worked to migrate their own systems, and published the related migration tools (such as the ``pylint --py3k`` option, and the work that has gone into the ``mypy`` and ``typeshed`` projects to allow Python 3 static type analysis to be applied to Python 2 programs prior to attempting to migrate them).

-While it is likely that platform effects will eventually shift even the answer to that question to "Yes" for the majority of users (and Python 2 will have a much nicer exit strategy to a newer language than COBOL ever did), the time frame for *that* change is a lot longer than the five years that was projected for changing the default choice of Python version for green field projects.
-That said, reducing or eliminating any major remaining barriers to migration was an explicit design goal for Python 3.5, in those cases where the change was also judged to be an internal improvement within Python 3 (for example, the restoration of binary interpolation support was motivated not just by making it easier to migrate from Python 2, but also to make certain kinds of network programming and other stream processing code easier to write in Python 3).
+While platform effects are starting to shift even the answer to that question towards "Maybe" for the majority of users (and Python 3 gives Python 2 a much nicer exit strategy to a newer language than COBOL ever did), the time frame for *that* change is a lot longer than the five years that was projected for changing the default choice of Python version for green field projects.

+That said, reducing or eliminating any major remaining barriers to migration is an ongoing design goal for Python 3.x releases, at least in those cases where the change is also judged to be an internal improvement within Python 3 (for example, the restoration of binary interpolation support in Python 3.5 was motivated not just by making it easier to migrate from Python 2, but also to make certain kinds of network programming and other stream processing code easier to write in Python 3).
-We're also happy enough if an application that *embeds* Python continues to embed Python 2.7 for now rather than switching to embedding Python 3 - many embedding use cases are primarily about using Python's basic procedural programming support to manipulate the application data model, and those kinds of operation haven't seen substantial changes in the Python 3 upgrade (in these cases, the most significant change would likely be the one to make true division on integers return a floating point result).

-Several of the actions taken by the core development team were actually deliberately designed to keep conservative users *away* from Python 3 as a way of providing time for the ecosystem to mature.
-Now, if Python 3 failed to offer a desirable platform, nobody would have cared about this in the slightest.
+In the earlier days of the Python 3 series, several of the actions taken by the core development team were actually deliberately designed to keep conservative users *away* from Python 3 as a way of providing time for the ecosystem to mature.

+Now, if Python 3 had failed to offer a desirable platform, nobody would have cared about this in the slightest.
 Instead, what we saw was the following:

 * people coming up with great migration guides and utilities *independently* of the core development team.
 While `six`_ was created by a core